hamidds/Othello_AIProject/README.md

 # Othello_AIProject
-A single-player Othello implementation with minimax algorithm.
-This projcet has been impelemented in three phases.
+A single-player Othello implementation with minimax algorithm.\n This projcet has been impelemented in three phases.

 * Phase 1